Tricks to Open Offline Exchange Database in Outlook & Live Exchange

 - Eliminate useless or duplicate items from your Exchange server account and hence, from database file.

 Now, try to open offline Exchange database file and if it is still inaccessible then, it is surely prone to corruption.
-Therefore, users need to fix the issue by performing recovery of corrupted files.
+Therefore, users need to fix the issue by performing the recovery of corrupted files.
 One need to opt for a third-party utility to make the corrupt Exchange database files accessible again on the Exchange server.
 The software effectively retrieves all mailboxes from the Exchange database file, which is prone to corruption due to exceeding in file size.

 Time to Wrap Up